rlabrecque/Steamworks.NET-Docs/installation.md

 ## Unity Instructions

+* Option A: Download the .unitypackage from the [Releases](https://github.com/rlabrecque/Steamworks.NET/releases).
+  * Import everything into your project's `Assets/` folder.
-* Download the .unitypackage from the [Releases](https://github.com/rlabrecque/Steamworks.NET/releases) or clone/download the latest version from [Github](https://github.com/rlabrecque/Steamworks.NET) - ([zip download](https://github.com/rlabrecque/Steamworks.NET/archive/master.zip)).
+* Option B: Download the latest version from the [Github](https://github.com/rlabrecque/Steamworks.NET) master branch ([direct link](https://github.com/rlabrecque/Steamworks.NET/archive/master.zip)).
-* Import everything into your `Assets/` folder.
-(If you're using a non release/github/zip version then the `Standalone/` folder does not need to be imported.)
+  * Copy everything into your project's `Assets/` folder.
+The `Standalone/` folder does not need to be imported.
+  * You may wish to grab the [SteamManager](https://raw.githubusercontent.com/rlabrecque/SteamManager/master/SteamManager.cs) MonoBehaviour.
+It is included in the unitypackage.
 * Launch your Unity project.
 The included editor scripts will copy steam_appid.txt into the root of your project.
 * Open the `steam_appid.txt` which now resides in the root of your Unity project and replace `480` with your own AppId.
-* Note: If you are using the github version you will want to grab the [SteamManager](https://raw.githubusercontent.com/rlabrecque/SteamManager/master/SteamManager.cs) MonoBehaviour.
-It is included in the unitypackage.
 * Close Unity and relaunch the project so that it loads the freshly updated steam_appid.txt.
 * Head over to [Getting Started](/gettingstarted/) to start using Steamworks.NET!